 .
 Recognisable icons, such as PayPal, Visa, and MasterCard

 .
 Testimonials and reviews from customers

-All of these item can help instil trust and confidence in your brand, which could be the final factor in a customer deciding whether or not to make that all important purchase.
+All of these items can help instill trust and confidence in your brand, which could be the final factor in a customer deciding whether or not to make that all-important purchase.